Blue and green gradient placeholder image

 A professional headshot of Edward Hoyt.

-Edward Hoyt is the Senior Global Practice Lead for Chemonics’ Sustainable Energy Transition team.
-Prior to joining Chemonics, Edward was a principal consultant with Abt Associates and Nexant, and earlier was a co-founder of Econergy, a diversified clean energy company publicly traded on London’s Alternative Investment Market.
-He is an economist with more than 25 years of experience in energy and development, including leadership roles on USAID programs in Central America and West Africa supporting investment in clean energy businesses and projects.
-He has worked on policy and program design and implementation, as well as project development and investment, in renewable energy, energy efficiency, biofuels, carbon markets, and power sector reform.
+Edward Hoyt is the Senior Advisor for Energy and Climate in Chemonics’ West and Central Africa and Haiti Division, and a member of the Sustainable Energy Transition practice.
+Prior to joining Chemonics, Edward was a principal consultant with Abt Associates and Nexant, and earlier was a co-founder of Econergy, a diversified clean energy company that was acquired by Suez Energy Latin America in 2008.
+He is an economist with 30 years of experience in energy, climate, and development, including leadership roles on USAID programs in Central America and West Africa to support investment in clean energy businesses and projects.
+He has advised governments, donor organizations, and development finance institutions on policy and program design and implementation in areas including renewable energy, energy efficiency, biofuels, carbon markets, and power sector reform.
+He has also led development of renewable energy projects, especially wind power.
 He has worked in over 50 countries in Latin America, Africa, the Middle East, Europe and Asia.
 Edward holds a Master of Arts in Law and Diplomacy in international environmental policy and economic development from Tufts University’s Fletcher School of Law and Diplomacy and a B.A. in political economy from the University of Pennsylvania.

 by Edward Hoyt